Load testing CrateDB using Locust

 )

-The @tag is just a logical name you want to give to this query.
 With @task, you give weight to the queries.
 If you have two questions and want to execute one of the statements twice as often, you can control this by changing @task(2).
-The auth piece in the self.client.post portion is the username and password you want to use to connect to the database.
-The name in that section will be visible on the Locust report.
+The last parameter in the send_query call is what will be visible on the Locust report.

 Let’s see how to run Locust.
-Run the following command to start the locust application.
-The --web-auth option is just a way to prevent passwordless connections to the application.
+Run the following command to start the Locust application.

 Define the number of users and the spawn rate.
 As this is an initial test, we leave the numbers as they are.
-Fill in the connection details of your CrateDB.
-This runs on my localhost on port 60961 (the default HTTP port is 4200).
+The CrateDB connection will default to localhost.

 As you can see, is 1 query being executed with an RPS of 1.
 The number of failures should be 0.
 If you stop the test and start a New test with ten users, you should get an RPS of 10.